 There’s little denying the benefits of riding with bike lights at night, but with a reported eight out of ten cycling accidents occurring during the day, the use of lights during the day is the number one thing cyclists can do to make themselves safer according to a Denmark-based study.

 This may be a foreign concept to some, but morning road cycling groups have been taking to daytime lights in droves over the past year or two.
-Any additional awareness given to other road users can only be a good thing.
+After all, any additional awareness given to other road users can only be a good thing.

 The “be seen” category of lights is now definitely up and running with many of the big lighting brands offering a flexible solution that caters to both day and night time use.
 According to Bontrager’s white paper on the matter, to classify a light as one suited to daytime use, it needs focused optics, an interruptive flash pattern, and a visible distance during the day of at least 400 meters.
 That’s a lot of light!